 FOR ARDUINO PROJECTS:

-The sensor draws about 200mA in operation.
+The sensor draws more than 300mA in operation.
 For Arduino projects you will need an external 5V power supply for your sensor.

 For I2C connection: connect SDA, SCL and GND pins from K30 to your Arduino.
 Connect Arduino GND to your external power supply GND.
 DO NOT CONNECT ARDUINO VCC TO YOUR EXTERNAL POWER SUPPLY VCC.
 Here is an Arduino test sketch that uses K30 over I2C.